-On 14 February 2013 the EC published its proposal for a Council Directive for enhanced co-operation in the form of a financial transaction tax ("FTT"), of which Portugal would be a member and which was intended to take effect on 1 January 2014, but negotiations are still ongoing.
+On 14 February 2013 the EC published its proposal for a Council Directive for enhanced co-operation in the form of a financial transaction tax ("FTT"), of which Portugal would be a member.

 There can be no assurance that an FTT or similar additional bank taxes and national financial transaction taxes will not be adopted, at any moment, by the authorities of the jurisdictions where the Bank operates.